sergigp/funiculus/README.md

 [![Build Status](https://travis-ci.org/sergigp/funiculus.svg?branch=master)](https://travis-ci.org/sergigp/funiculus)

-Funiculus is a toy project to help me understand some Clojure concepts and how PHP can (or cannot) work with it.
+Funiculus is a port of some Clojure functions an ideas to PHP.
+It works with PHP iterables (arrays, object that implements Iterator interface, and generators)

 This project is strongly inspired by [pablodip/felpado](https://github.com/pablodip/felpado) and [nikic/iter](https://github.com/nikic/iter]).

 ##Use